Williamlai2002/ESP32-FPGA-Cam-System/README.md

 Configure ESP-CAM to send packed pixel data.

-(Format described in background document.)

 Modify SPI and frame unpacking logic.

-Demonstrate understanding of how packing changes performance and memory bandwidth.

 # 10D.
 Image Processing Parallelism

-Add at least one more processor (in addition to Task 1) dedicated to:

 Splitting image-processing tasks across processors OR

 Parallelising convolution (e.g., different regions or rows)

-You must:

-Show that the new processor is used

-Show that the system processes images faster

 # 10E.
 Convolution Optimisations